pism/pism/examples/mismip/mismip3d/README.md

 This directory contains scripts that can be used to run MISMIP3d experiments using PISM.
 See section 10  .3 of the PISM User's Manual.

 In outline, running `preprocess.py` creates a config-override file `MISMIP3D_conf.nc`.
-Then running `create_runscript.py` creates a shell script for running the experiments.
-This shell script uses  `createSetup_Stnd.py` or `createSetup_PXXS.py` for creating the initial setup `.nc`-files which contain the geometry and basal sliding fields, and then it runs PISM for the experiment.
+Then running `createscript.py` creates a shell script for running the experiments.
+This shell script uses  `setup_Stnd.py` or `setup_PXXS.py` for creating the initial setup `.nc`-files which contain the geometry and basal sliding fields, and then it runs PISM for the experiment.

-Note that the script `createSetup_PXXS.py` needs the result of the Standard (Stnd) experiment for creating the setup of the P10S and P75S experiments.
+Note that the script `setup_PXXS.py` needs the result of the Standard (Stnd) experiment for creating the setup of the P10S and P75S experiments.
 The `PXXR` runs require the output of the corresponding `PXXS` experiment.

 Usage
 -------

-For example, to set up and run the MISMIP3d "Stnd" experiment with SIA+SSA computation (model 2), grounding line interpolation, an accumulation rate of 0.5m/a, and a resolution of dx = dy = 2.5 km, do:
+For example, to set up and run the MISMIP3d "Stnd" experiment with SIA+SSA computation (model 2), grounding line interpolation, a resolution of dx = dy = 2 km, and a (shortened) duration of 3000 years, do:

     $ ./preprocess      # generate MISMIP3D_conf.nc, used by all experiments
-    $ ./create_runscript.py -m 2 -s -a 0.5 -r 3 -e Stnd > runStnd.sh
+    $ ./createscript.py -n 2 -r 3 -d 3000 -s -e Stnd > runStnd.sh
     $ bash runStnd.sh > out.Stnd &

+This 2 process run (`-n 2`) takes about three minutes on a 2013 laptop.

+This `Stnd` run uses `My=3` as would a MISMIP flowline experiment, and it uses `Mx=801` because of the 2 km resolution.
 Three files will be output, `Stnd.nc`, `ts_Stnd.nc`, and `ex_Stnd.nc`.
-This `Stnd` run uses `My=3` as would a MISMIP flowline experiment.

-Now do the first experiment, which uses information from `ex_Stnd.nc` and builds a `Mx=641` by `My=41` grid, again with 2.5 km resolution:
+Now do the first experiment, which uses information from `ex_Stnd.nc` and builds a `Mx=801` by `My=51` grid, again with 2 km resolution:

+    $ ./createscript.py -n 2 -r 3 -d 100 -s -e P75S > runP75S.sh
+    $ bash runP75S.sh > out.P75S &

+This 2 process run and the next each take about 25 minutes on a 2013 laptop.
+Next we try a reversibility experiment:

-    $ ./create_runscript.py -m 2 -s -a 0.5 -r 3 -e P10S > runP10S.sh
+    $ ./createscript.py -n 2 -r 3 -d 100 -s -e P75R > runP75R.sh
-    $ bash runP10S.sh > out.P10S &
+    $ bash runP75R.sh > out.P75R &

-FIXME: do rest of experiments

-Note that the submitted MISMIP3d runs had `-r 2` with 1 km spacing (or finer: `-r 1` with 0.5 km spacing).
+Note that more complete reversibility requires longer runs.
+In fact, the PISM submission used `-d 30000` for the `Stnd` experiment and `-d 500` for the other experiments.
+Also, the submitted MISMIP3d runs used resolution mode (`-r 2`) with 1 km spacing.

+The remaining implemented experiments are `P10S` and `P10R`.
+They are run with the obvious modification, namely option `-e P10S` or `-e P10R` to the `createscript.py` script.

-Options for `create_runscript.py`
+Options for `createscript.py`
 -------------------------

-The script `create_runscript.py` is used to generate a `bash` script performing the set of MISMIP3d experiments.
-Following options can be set:

-      -m MODEL, --model=MODEL
-			    Choose SSA only or SIA+SSA computation. model=1 sets SSA only, model=2 SSA+SIA computation.
-If no option is set, model 2 is used.

-      -s, --subgl
+Run

+    $ ./createscript.p -h

+to see a usage message.

-                if this option is set, subgrid groundling line interpolation method is used (as defined as "LI" in Gladstone et al., 2010, "Parameterising the grounding line in flow-line ice sheet models; The Cryosphere 4, p.605--619).
-Also, the field gl_mask is written into the extra file to determine the subgrid groundling line position.
-The subgrid groundling line interpolation method modifies basal friction in grid cells where the grounding lines position is identified.
-If no option is set, subgrid groundling line interpolation is not used.
+Regarding the `-s` or `--subgl` option, if it is set then a subgrid grounding line (SGL) interpolation method is used.
+This kind of method is called "LI" in Gladstone et al., 2010, "Parameterising the grounding line in flow-line ice sheet models; The Cryosphere 4, p.605--619.
+If this option is set then the field `gl_mask` is written into the extra file to determine the SGL position.
+The SGL interpolation method modifies basal friction in grid cells where the grounding lines position is identified.
+By default this option is not set.

-      -a ACCUMRATE, --accumrate=ACCUMRATE
-			    sets the accumulation rate in meters per year.
-If no option is set, standard accumulation rate of a=0.5 m/a is used.

-      -r RESOLUTIONMODE, --resolutionmode=RESOLUTIONMODE
-			    sets the grid resolution of the computational domain.
-Because the MISMP3d domain has the fixed size of 800km x 50km and for ensuring equally spaced boxes in x- and y-direction, only discrete choices of resolution are offered: resolutionmode=1: 0.5km
+The `-r MODE` option sets the resolution mode.
+Because the MISMP3d domain has the fixed size of 800 km x 50 km, and for ensuring equally spaced boxes in x- and y-direction, only discrete choices of resolution are offered:

-			     resolutionmode=2: 1.0km
-			     resolutionmode=3: 2.5km
-			     resolutionmode=4: 5.0km
-			     resolutionmode=5: 10.0km
-			     resolutionmode=6: 16.6km
+    - MODE = 1: 0.5 km
+    - MODE = 2: 1.0 km
+    - MODE = 3: 2.0 km
+    - MODE = 4: 2.5 km
+    - MODE = 5: 5.0 km  [the default]
+    - MODE = 6: 10.0 km
+    - MODE = 7: 16.6 km

-			     If no option is set, standard resolution of 16.6 km is used.
-Note that the computational domain is doubled in both directions to 1600km x 100km to omit the implementation of boundary conditions along symmerty lines, but for additional computational cost.
+Note that the computational domain is doubled in both directions to 1600 km x 100 km.
+This avoids implementation of boundary conditions along symmerty lines, though at additional computational cost.

-The initial ice sheet configuration from which the Stnd-experiment is started has the constant thickness of 500 meters.
-For all experiments, the ice shelf is cut off at the distance of x=700 km (option `-calving ocean_kill`) from the center of the computational domain, where the stress boundary condition is applied.
+The initial ice sheet configuration, from which the Stnd experiment is started, has constant thickness of 500 meters.

+For all the experiments, the ice shelf is cut off at the distance of x=700 km (option `-calving ocean_kill`) from the center of the computational domain.
+At this calving front a stress boundary condition (`-cfbc`) is applied.

+For more details read the source code of `createscript.py`.

 Implementation details